Skip to content

 #Bottom Line

 Start with Fix 2 (SFC + DISM scans).
-This combo resolved the error on 3 out of 4 of our test PCs.
+This combo resolves the error in most cases.
 If that doesn’t work, reset Windows Update components (Fix 3), which clears corrupted caches and forces a fresh download.

 For persistent errors, manually downloading the update from the Microsoft Update Catalog bypasses the broken update mechanism entirely.
 Check our guides on error 0x80246007 and error 0x80070570 for similar Windows Update troubleshooting.